Office of the Vice President for Student Affairs

 LBJ Student Center 4-1.6a | 512.245.8295

-The student organization leadership development program complements the collegiate experience by empowering students through opportunities, resources and meaningful involvement and promotes self-discovery, social justice and ethical leadership to develop competent global leaders who effectively serve our communities.
+The student organization leadership development program complements the collegiate experience by empowering students through opportunities, resources and meaningful involvement.
+It promotes self-discovery, social justice and ethical leadership to develop competent global leaders who effectively serve our communities.

-PAWS Preview, a “just in time” transition program required of all entering students with less than 30 credit hours, is coordinated by this office with the advice and support of a university-wide committee and a staff of more than 100 student leaders.
-Student managers who directly supervise the student group leaders are paid members of the office.
+Bobcat Preview, a “just in time” transition program required of all entering students with fewer than 30 credit hours, is coordinated by this office with the advice and support of a university-wide committee and a staff of more than 150 student leaders.
+Student directors who directly supervise the student group leaders are paid members of the office.

 Recycling Center | 512.245.7733